MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 The new size of the string.

 *`char_value`*\
-The value that appended characters are initialized with if additional elements are required.
+The value that appended characters are initialized with, if more elements are required.

 ### Remarks